 With Super Bowl LII tomorrow, all eyes are on defending champions the New England Patriots and the Philadelphia Eagles.
 Before looking at who will end the 2017-2018 season on top, we must look at how they got there.

-In the Wildcard round, the AFC saw the Tennessee Titans against the Kansas City Chiefs and the Jacksonville Jaguars against the Buffalo Bills.
+The playoffs were exciting this year and fans enjoyed watching the games, betting on who they think would win on sites like FanDuel and cheering on their hometown team.
+So how did the action unfold?
+Well, in the Wildcard round, the AFC saw the Tennessee Titans against the Kansas City Chiefs and the Jacksonville Jaguars against the Buffalo Bills.
 While none of these teams faced each other in the regular season, from standings alone, it would seem like the Chiefs and the Jaguars would move on.
 This would prove to be true for the Jaguars who would win with a score of 10-3 and move on to face the Pittsburgh Steelers.
 While it appeared that the Chiefs were going to easily defeat the Titans who, by halftime, were trailing 21-3, Tennessee would fight back and score 19 points over the course of the second half.
 When it seemed like the Chiefs would finally respond, a controversial call took away the last hope for Kansas City, and the game ended 22-21 in favor of the Titans.

 The next week, the Titans would face off against the New England Patriots.
 After going 13-3 this season, it was clear who the favorite was in this match up.
 As would be expected, the Patriots would dominate, winning 35-14.
 While the Pittsburgh Steelers had the better season over Jacksonville, looming overhead was their meeting from week 5 that saw Pittsburgh fall to Jacksonville 30-9.
 While Steelers players seemed to focus on the Patriots, who they would face if they won, they seemed to forget about their earlier meeting with the Jaguars, allowing the Jaguars to slide by with a 45-42 victory.